 The second international economic development that influenced the ascendance of intangible assets was, again, according to Professor Lev, the commoditization of non-physical assets.
 Translated, this means that competitors globally, had access, essentially on an equal footing, to those assets, which now, were essential to becoming a global business.

-For example, the ‘physical assets’ of FedEx, DHL, and UPS became globally operational, somewhat simultaneously.
-This translated as companies globally, large, medium, and small. would have access to, what I routinely refer to as ‘instantaneous supply – distribution channels for their goods, products, and/or services anytime and anyplace.
+For example, the ‘physical assets’ of FedEx, DHL, and UPS became globally operational, somewhat simultaneously… this translated as companies globally, large, medium, and small. would have access to, what I routinely refer to as ‘instantaneous supply – distribution channels for their goods, products, and/or services anytime and anyplace.
 Therefore, a truly global and more responsive (timely) marketplace could evolve, and did so rapidly, relatively speaking.

-Rather, profits and elevated shareholder value would come to be created through the prudent use (development, acquisition of) intangible (non-physical) assets unique to, for example, each air cargo carrier.
+Rather, profits and elevated shareholder value would come to…be created through the prudent use (development, acquisition of) intangible (non-physical) assets unique to, for example, each air cargo carrier.
 In turn, each carrier developed their own distinctive bundles, combinations, and/or synergies of intangible assets that better enabled them to withstand and respond more aggressively to their respective field of competition.

 (Aside from the Brookings book cited above, a portion of this post was adapted by Michael D. Moberly from the work of Dr. Baruch Lev, ‘Encyclopedia of Social Measurement’ Volume 2, Elsevier, 2005.)